Workers compensation is designed to help you if you have been injured in any way during the course of your work.

 About statutory claims

-The first statutory phase, allows WorkCover Queensland, or your employer’s chosen insurer, to cover the majority of your wages, medical treatment and rehabilitation expenses in the no fault system.
+The first statutory phase allows WorkCover Queensland, or your employer’s chosen insurer, to cover the majority of your wages, medical treatment and rehabilitation expenses in the no fault system.
 There is peace of mind as you and your employer do not need to be concerned about fault.
-The entitlement to benefits eventually comes to an end when you no longer need medical treatment and/or return to work, or your injuries are thoughts to be “stable and stationary”.
+The entitlement to benefits eventually comes to an end when you no longer need medical treatment and/or return to work, or your injuries are thought to be “stable and stationary”.

 What happens if I can’t return to work or have a permanent impairment?

 About the Common Law claims phase

 The Common Law damages phase commences after you have received a lump sum offer from Workcover (or the self insurer) and requires you to prove that your injuries occurred because of the breach of duty of your employer or somone under the control of the employer’s negligence.

 Proving responsibility is not typically straight forward and requires the expertise of a compensation lawyer to ensure that every possible angle is considered before you proceed with a Common Law claim.